Buffalo River (Tennessee): Geology

 Except for a very small section on the southern end, the watershed is part of the Western Highland Rim, one of 25 Level IV subecoregions in the state.
 The dissected, rolling terrain is characterized by long ridges with steep sides and hollows deeply eroded into those ridges.
 The river flows in a wide flood plain of "bottom land".
 The elevation varies from 400 to 1000 ft.

 The predominant geology of the area is that of Paleozoic limestones.
 The Mississippian limestone base along with chert and shale is overlaid by fairly thin soils of moderate fertility.
 These tend to be acidic.
 Much of the differential erosion leading to the terrain features results from differences in deposition and mineralization of the various types of limestone in the area and the presence of large portions of chert.
 Some chert bears small quantities of the iron-containing mineral hematite or other oxides of iron.
 During the mid-to-late 19th century there was considerable iron-ore related mining and smelting of Limonite ore.

 The sizable tributary streams flow out of narrow hollows into the Buffalo; only the largest ones have true stream valleys of their own.
 Streams are typically clear with a moderate gradient.

 Economy

 Canoeing float trips significantly contribute to the area's economy.
 The area's remoteness depresses the local economy compared to that of the state as a whole.
 The Middle Tennessee Council of the Boy Scouts of America operates Grimes Canoe Base along the Buffalo in southern Perry County.
 Several businesses provide commercial canoe and float access to the river for tourists.
 The river is primarily a Class I stream with significant stretches of flat water.
 Free float tubing is feasible in selected portions of the river.
+Between 1837 and 1837, the section of the river below Beardstown was briefly legally considered a navigable waterway.

 There are three trails associated with the river.